cakephp/bakery.cakephp.org/2017/01/03/cakephp_psr7_middleware_authentication.rst

 CakePHP PSR7 Middleware Authentication Released
 ===============================================

 The CakePHP team has recently been working hard at improving the authentication and authorization systems.
 There are a few reasons for this, firstly, both have been historically married through the ``AuthComponent``.
-And Secondly, the component is a monolithic class that is tightly coupled to the controller layer of an application – this can potentially make authorization hard to reuse in other layers.
+Secondly, the component is a monolithic class that is tightly coupled to the controller layer of an application – this can potentially make authorization hard to reuse in other layers.

 CakePHP 3 has taken several steps forward to ensuring that the framework keeps up to the latest standards.
 It also, at the same time, is very important to the team that the framework ensures backwards compatibility and soft migration paths.
 One of the key requirements of an improved authentication system for CakePHP was to retain some of this backwards compatibility.